Hi, since many of you have been asking me how far is english important to become a pilot or aviation related jobs.

 Lets seek deep into the importance of aviation english.
 English is the de facto language of the civil aviation world.
 With the drastic expansion of air related works in the early 20th century there were safety concerns between the pilot and air traffic controllers to establish a flawless communication.
 Miscommunication has been a factor in many aviation accidents.

 Therefore ICAO has made a new requirement of language proficiency in English.
-Which means every pilot or air traffic controllers have to sit for this in order to work in the main line.
+This means every pilot or air traffic controllers have to sit for this in order to work in the mainline.

-For Malaysians if you have sat for Malaysia University English Test (MUET) it is somehow similar.
-Just that it is more towards aviation world.
+For Malaysians, if you have sat for Malaysia University English Test (MUET) it is somehow similar.
+Just that it is more towards the aviation world.

 What is the test about?

 To gauge listening and speaking proficiency in English among pilots.

 To meet ICAO language proficiency requirements (Doc 9835 AN/453 – Second Edition 2010) for pilot licensing.

 The ELPTP is a 4-part listening and speaking test.
 It covers routine and non-routine aviation-related communication.
 Each part tests different constructs in the area of aviation-related experience, and together, provide the language output of test candidates for empirical holistic assessment based on prescribed ICAO benchmarks.